jyourstone/jellyfin-smartplaylist-plugin/docs/content/user-guide/configuration.md

 - **Both**: Use both prefix and suffix (e.g., "My " + " - Smart" → "My Action Movies - Smart")
 - **None**: Leave both empty for no prefix/suffix

-The naming configuration applies to all new smart playlists.
+The naming configuration applies to all new smart lists.
 When you delete a smart playlist but keep the Jellyfin playlist, the custom prefix/suffix will be automatically removed.

 ## Export & Import